forman/extendit/README.md

 NODE_ENV=development

 # Set the library's log level (ALL, DEBUG, INFO, WARN, ERROR, OFF)
 # Logging is OFF by default.
+# Note, if the level is not set or it is OFF, no console outputs
+# are suppressed while unit tests are run.
 VITE_LOG_LEVEL=ALL
 ```